appscode/website/content/legal/privacy-policy.md

 For more information on the privacy practices of Facebook, please visit Facebook's Data Policy: https://www.facebook.com/privacy/explanation

+### Zoho Pagesense

+Zoho Pagesense service is provided by Zoho.com

+To learn about terms of services of Zoho Pagesense service, visit: https://www.zoho.com/pagesense/terms.html

+For more information on the privacy practices of Zoho.com, please visit the Zoho Privacy Policy web page: https://www.zoho.com/privacy.html

 ## Payments

 We may provide paid products and/or services within Service.
 In that case, we use third-party services for payment processing (e.g. payment processors).